TITLE OF STUDY

-You are invited to participate in a series of studies because you are an English-seaking adult, who has either been diagnosed with cancer (breast, colorectal, gynaecological, prostate or skin cancer (melanoma)) and is not in palliative care or has been diagnosed with Type I or Type II diabetes.
+You are invited to participate in a series of studies because you are an adult, resident in Australia, who has either been diagnosed with cancer (breast, colorectal, gynaecological, prostate or skin cancer (melanoma)) and is not in palliative care or has been diagnosed with Type I or Type II diabetes.

 This study aims to examine the extent to which the style and content of a person’s thinking can influence their emotional and behavioural reactions to illness, with a specific focus on cancer and diabetes.
 Identifying thinking styles that may increase psychological distress or affect adherence to treatment and recommended health protective behaviours will allow the earlier identification of individuals at risk and the provision of early intervention.

 This study is being conducted by Heather Soo, a student at Macquarie University, Sydney, to meet the requirements for the degree of Doctor of Philosophy (Psychology) under the supervision of Dr. Kerry Sherman, Senior Lecturer, Department of Psychology, contact [61 2] 9850 6874, and Dr. Maria Kangas, Senior Lecturer, Department of Psychology, contact [61 2] 9850 8599.

 If you decide to participate in the study, you will be asked to complete a series of questionnaires about personal characteristics, cancer or diabetes and feelings and thoughts about illness.
 It is estimated that the initial questionnaire will take approximately 30 minutes to complete.
 You will be contacted at three monthly intervals for a period of six months to complete further questionnaires.
 These questionnaires will be considerably shorter and will require only 15 minutes to complete.
 You may elect to receive either email or SMS reminders for subsequent questionnaires or to elect to have a paper version of the questionnaires mailed out to you for completion.